zuozhenggh/learning-library/data-management-library/database/graph/graph-server-client/deploy-oci-marketplace-image/deploy-image/deploy-image.md

     ![](images/RMJobStarted_Sombrero203.png)

     Once the job has successfully completed the status will change from "In Progess" to "Succeeded".
+If you get **"shape VM.Standard.E2.1.Micro not found"** error, the availability domain cannot provide the selected shape.
+Please edt the job and change the availability domain and retry.

     ![](images/RMJobCompleted_211.jpg)